wmuldergov/nginxtest/monitoringStack/README.md

                       '$status $body_bytes_sent "$http_referer" '
                       '"$http_user_agent" $http_x_forwarded_for $upstream_cache_status $request_time';

 Finally add the fluentbit-configmap.yaml to OpenShift.
-LOKI_GATEWAY_URL
+Ensure you have the LOKI_GATEWAY_URL set (should be under services in OpenShift)

 ### loki
 To start I followed the instructions here to setup loki: https://grafana.com/docs/loki/latest/setup/install/helm/install-monolithic/.
-Use the values.yaml file in the loki folder.
+Use the values.yaml file in the loki folder here.
 NOTE: There is a bug when you install it where you need to remove the id's from the securityContext in the statefulset YAML.

 You can see the full values.yaml file here if you need: https://github.com/grafana/loki/blob/main/production/helm/loki/values.yaml

-`helm install --values values.yaml loki grafana/loki`
+`helm upgrade --install --values values.yaml loki grafana/loki`

 ### grafana
 https://github.com/grafana/helm-charts/tree/main/charts/grafana

-`helm install --values values.yaml grafana grafana/grafana`
+`helm upgrade --install --values values.yaml grafana grafana/grafana`

-After I got it installed I created a route to be able to see the UI without doing port forwarding.
-The credentials are stored in a secret.
+After I got it installed I created a route manually to be able to see the UI without doing port forwarding.
+The credentials are stored in a secret in OpenShift

-Used this dashboard as the source https://grafana.com/grafana/dashboards/13740-loki-v2-web-analytics-dashboard-for-nginx/
+Used this dashboard as the source https://grafana.com/grafana/dashboards/13740-loki-v2-web-analytics-dashboard-for-nginx/ To use it I would suggest:
+1. Setup the datasource in Grafana.
+Select Loki and use the gateway service as the hostname.
+1. Use the dashboard.json file in the grafana folder
+1. Pull that into Grafana, but you will need to update the datasource
+    1. Get the guid by going to the data source and pulling it from the URL
+    1. Find and replace the old guid
+    1. Save Changes
+1. Dashboard should now work.

 ## To-Do
 1. Test with s3 storage